techscapades/arduino_pro_micro_macro_keyboard/README.md

-repetitive keystrokes, it was too difficult and even annoying to not have media control keys on my keyboard, the ones in the market were way too expensive and finally, after looking up many designs of people who've built their own macro keyboards and finding only a few with a display, none of them met my criteria, and I decided to build my own.
+repetitive keystrokes, it was too difficult and even annoying to not have media control keys on my keyboard, the ones in the market were way too expensive and finally, after looking up many designs of people who've built their own macro keyboards and finding only a few with a display, but none of them met my criteria, and I knew I had to build my own.

 I decided to implement an OLED display that's compact and instead of a diode-resistor configuration I've decided to go with a shift register instead, simply because